Emily Steffen

 First Things First

 Good therapy starts with an honest and authentic connection.
 I am here to co-create a space where you feel safe to be yourself.
-I will be consistent, non-judgemental, direct, and kind.
+I will be consistent, non-judgmental, direct, and kind.
 We will work together to build your resilience, tackle life’s challenges head-on, and help you to become the best version of yourself.
 I believe that the foundation of effective therapy lies in a strong, trusting relationship, and I am committed to ensuring that we’re the right fit for your goals and needs.

 What To Expect From Our Work Together